rstudio/bookdown.org/content/archive/internal/ndphillips-yarrr.md

 pinned: false
 ---

-An introductory book to R written by, and for, R pirates
+An introductory book to R written by, and for, R pirates [...]
+The purpose of this book is to help you learn R from the ...